-Date Field Settings Default date difference: 0 Define years period: The difference from NOW (in seconds) to calculate the field default value (e.g. 3600 or -60).
+Date Field Settings Default date difference: O The difference from NOW (in seconds) to calculate the field default value (e.g. 2000 er.
+60).
+Define years period: The difference from NOW (in seconds) to calculate the field default value (e.g. 3600 or -60).
 No Activate this feature to define a fixed range of years (in the future and in the past) to be displayed on the year part of the field.
 Show link: Here you can specify an optional HTTP link for the field value in Overviews and Zoom screens.
-Link for preview: Example: http://some.example.com/handle?query=[% Data.Field1 uri %] If filled in, this URL will be used for a preview which is shown when this link is hovered in ticket zoom.
+Example: http://some.example.com/handle?query=[% Data.Field1 uri %] Link for preview: If filled in, this URL will be used for a preview which is shown when this link is hovered in ticket zoom.
 Please note that for this to work, the regular URL field above needs to be filled in, too.
 Restrict entering of dates: Here you can restrict the entering of dates of tickets.

-Fig. 22: Date Dynamic Field Settings
+Fig. 19: Date Dynamic Field Settings